 Write down your total take-home monthly income

 This is the easy part.
 Jot down what you earn—what you see in your paycheck.
+This is also called “net-income” or “take-home pay.”
 Because many expenses are billed monthly, it makes good sense to use your monthly income to create your budget.

 Here’s a cheat sheet to help you quickly convert your net take-home pay to your average monthly income:

 - paid weekly: multiply your weekly net income by 4.333

 - paid every other week: multiply your biweekly net income by 2.167

 - paid twice a month: multiply your semimonthly net income by 2

 - paid quarterly: divide your quarterly net income by 3

 Write down your fixed expenses